NEC

-NEC Corporation (日本電気株式会社, Nippon Denki Kabushiki gaisha) is a Japanese multinational information technology and electronics corporation, headquartered in Minato, Tokyo.
-The company was known as the Nippon Electric Company, Limited, before rebranding in 1983 as NEC.
-It provides IT and network solutions, including cloud computing, artificial intelligence (AI), Internet of things (IoT) platform, and telecommunications equipment and software to business enterprises, communications services providers and to government agencies, and has also been the biggest PC vendor in Japan since the 1980s when it launched the PC-8000 series.
+NEC Corporation (日本電気株式会社, Nippon Denki Kabushiki gaisha) is a Japanese multinational information technology and technology corporation corporation, headquartered at the NEC Supertower in Minato, Tokyo, Japan.
+It provides IT and network solutions, including cloud computing, artificial intelligence (AI), Internet of Things (IoT) platform, and telecommunications equipment and software to business enterprises, communications services providers and to government agencies.
+NEC has also been the largest PC vendor in Japan since the 1980s when it launched the PC-8000 series; it currently operates its domestic PC business in a joint venture with Lenovo.

 NEC was the world's fourth-largest PC manufacturer by 1990.
 Its semiconductors business unit was the world's largest semiconductor company by annual revenue from 1985 to 1992, the second largest in 1995, one of the top three in 2000, and one of the top 10 in 2006.
 NEC spun off its semiconductor business to Renesas Electronics and Elpida Memory.
 Once Japan's major electronics company, NEC has largely withdrawn from manufacturing since the beginning of the 21st century.

 NEC was #463 on the 2017 Fortune 500 list.
 NEC is a member of the Sumitomo Group.

 History

-NEC
+Overview

-Kunihiko Iwadare and Takeshiro Maeda established Nippon Electric Limited Partnership on August 31, 1898 by using facilities that they had bought from Miyoshi Electrical Manufacturing Company.
+Kunihiko Iwadare and Takeshiro Maeda established Nippon Electric Limited Partnership on 31 August 1898, by using facilities that they had bought from Miyoshi Electrical Manufacturing Company.
 Iwadare acted as the representative partner; Maeda handled company sales.
 Western Electric, which had an interest in the Japanese phone market, was represented by Walter Tenney Carleton.
 Carleton was also responsible for the renovation of the Miyoshi facilities.
 It was agreed that the partnership would be reorganized as a joint-stock company when the treaty would allow it.
-On July 17, 1899, the revised treaty between Japan and the United States went into effect.
-Nippon Electric Company, Limited was organized the same day with Western Electric Company to become the first Japanese joint-venture with foreign capital.
+On 17 July 1899, the revised treaty between Japan and the United States went into effect.
+Nippon Electric Company, Limited was organized the same day as Western Electric Company to become the first Japanese joint-venture with foreign capital.
 Iwadare was named managing director.
 Ernest Clement and Carleton were named as directors.
 Maeda and Mototeru Fujii were assigned to be auditors.
 Iwadare, Maeda, and Carleton handled the overall management.

 The company started with the production, sales, and maintenance of telephones and switches.
 NEC modernized the production facilities with the construction of the Mita Plant in 1901 at Mita Shikokumachi.
 It was completed in December 1902.

 The Japanese Ministry of Communications adopted a new technology in 1903: the common battery switchboard supplied by NEC.
 The common battery switchboards powered the subscriber phone, eliminating the need for a permanent magnet generator in each subscriber's phone.
 The switchboards were initially imported, but were manufactured locally by 1909.